cobbler/cobbler/docs/cobbler-conf.rst

 register_new_installs
 =====================
-If set to ``1``, allows ``/usr/bin/cobbler-register`` (part of the Koan package) to be used to remotely add new cobbler system records to cobbler.
+If set to ``1``, allows ``/usr/bin/cobbler-register`` (part of the Koan package) to be used to remotely add new Cobbler system records to Cobbler.
 This effectively allows for registration of new hardware from system records.

 default: ``0``